DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

-user plugins (default ones do not qualify) and then attempting to import a session resulted in a segmentation fault, where the plugin couldn't access the color table, even though the KsGLWidget was already giving the reference and calling plugin's shape-making function.
+user plugins (default ones do not qualify) and then attempting to import a session resulted in a segmentation fault, where the plugin couldn't access the color table, even though the KsGLWidget was already giving the reference and calling its `_makePluginShapes` function.
 The cause of this is unknown.
 Leading theory was that the KsGLWidget object was not yet constructed, but with the shape-making function being called and the program returning a reference, just one which cannot be accessed, it seems the problem was